"""The core state representation.

 Returns:

-list[Structure]: A list of pymatgen Structure objects, one per batch
+list[Structure]: A list of pymatgen Structure objects, one per system

 """